 Every company’s needs are unique.
-But, no matter what industry you’re in or how big your business, there are certain questions everyone should ask when buying ERP software.
+But no matter what industry you’re in or how big your business is, there are certain questions to ask about any ERP systems you’re considering during the discovery process.

 20 ERP discovery questions our experts recommend